Taking Your Child with ADHD or Autism on a Road Trip

-There’s nothing like a good old-fashioned road trip to bring a family closer together – wind in your hair, favorite songs on the radio, watching the countryside pass by one mile at a time.
+There’s nothing like a good old-fashioned road trip to bring a family closer together – wind in your hair, favorite songs on the radio, watching the countryside pass one mile at a time.
 Thousands of families will be traveling the highways this summer, dropping their children off at summer camp, coming together for a family vacation, or just experiencing the thrill of the open road.

 Before You Leave!